- The Windows could not reconnect all network drives notification could be more harmful than you think.

 - Now the Registry Editor window will be displayed on your PC.

-- Set the RestoreConnection value to ‘0’ in order to disable the mapped network drive message.
+- Set the Restore Connection value to 0 in order to disable the mapped network drive message.

 - Reboot your Windows 10 system in the end.

-The troubleshooting solutions listed above should help you fix or disable the ‘Windows cannot connect to all network drivers’ message alert displayed on your Windows 10 computer.
+The troubleshooting solutions we listed in our article should help you fix or disable the ‘Windows cannot connect to all network drivers’ message alert displayed on your Windows 10 computer.